 The reduction may be attempted before x-rays especially in cases with neurovascular compromise.

 - Bring the knee in flexion to reduce tension on the Achilles tendon

 - Keep one hand on the heel and another on the dorsum of the foot

 - Apply traction while countertraction is given at the knee by the assistant

-Tibialis posterior tendon entrapment or a bony fragment within the joint space may result in an irreducible dislocation warranting open reduction.
+Tibialis posterior tendon entrapment or a bony fragment within the joint space may result in an irreducible dislocation warranting the open reduction.

 The reduction may be done under sedation and as with all dislocations, there is no need to wait for anesthesia for attempting the reduction.

 X-rays after reduction would confirm the reduction and alignment.
-In selected cases, aid of CT may be taken for assessing the ankle after the reduction.
+In selected cases, an aid of CT may be taken for assessing the ankle after the reduction.

 Patients should be immobilized in below knee splint after reduction of the ankle.
 Drugs for control of pain should be suitably given

 - Moehring HD, Tan RT, Marder RA, Lian G. Ankle dislocation.
 J Orthop Trauma.
 1994.
 8(2):167-72.